 Pelvic floor rehabilitation is conducted by PTs who specialize in this area.
 Using Kegel exercises, electrical stimulation, and trigger point therapy, physical therapists can help clients to build strength and alleviate the symptoms of a weak pelvic floor.

 Thrive with Enablr Therapy

 Therapy traditionally takes place within an office or school.
 Today, things have changed for the better.
-Enablr Therapy brings this crucial service into your home via teleconferencing or in-home visits.
+Enablr Therapy brings this crucial service into your home via teleconferencing.
 If you need therapy, or if your child does, we invite you to browse our network of qualified therapists.
 If you have any questions, please fill out the form below.
 We look forward to working with you!